duffyjohn1/TicketTapper1/technical_manual/technical_manual.md

 Stage 3 - Enter Details.
 Enter your email and password so that firebase authentication can grant you access to our application.

 Stage 3.1 Create an Account.
 After the user has entered their details it is then stored in the firebase database.
-Then they will be asked to login with that information then they will gain full access to our app.
+Then they will be asked to login with that informations then they will gain full access to our app.

 Stage 4 - Main Page.
 This is the page that the user will be redirected to after they have logged in.
 From this area the user has a wide range of functionality in which they can choose.
 For instance they can choose pay, plan route or they can look at their qr code.